 GMass is one of only a small handful of email providers that now supports secure email tracking links — and, we believe, is the only cold outreach platform.
 Even SendGrid doesn’t support secure tracking links (they have a workaround, but it’s prohibitively complicated).
-And SSL for custom tracking domains is free for all GMass users.
+And SSL for custom tracking domains is free for all GMass users on all plans.

 We’ve always recommended GMass users set up a custom tracking domain — and now, SSL is another major reason why.
 If you don’t set up a custom tracking domain and use a shared tracking domain instead, it may or may not use SSL.
 For example, paid GMass accounts without custom tracking domains use a shared Amazon AWS tracking domain; we can’t obtain an SSL certificate on behalf of amazonaws.com, so those are insecure.

 In this article, we’ll cover the benefits of using secure tracking links — and GMass’s system for implementing and managing those links.
 We’ll also go step-by-step through the process of setting up and testing your secure tracking link with GMass.

 - Why Using Secure Tracking Links in Your Email Campaigns?

 - How to Set Up Secure Tracking Links in GMass